GluuFederation/docs-ce-prod/docs/source/fe/mtls.md

 ```
 ### How to import client certificate

-The **example-cli.p12** can be imported into Firefox in Menu(Three horizontal lined button) ---> Preferences ---> Privacy & Security ---> Certificates ---> View Certificates ---> Your Certificates ---> Imports
+The **example-cli.p12** can be imported into Firefox in Menu(Three horizontal lined button) ---> Preferences ---> Privacy & Security ---> Certificates ---> View Certificates ---> Your Certificates ---> Imports.

 In Chrome Menu ---> Advanced ---> Privacy and security ---> Manage Certificates ---> Your Certificates ---> Import will be the path.